Vyral/base-template/_posts/2021-08-09-our-market-is-slowing-what-does-that-mean.md

 {% include excerpt.html %}

-ding to the national news media, the real estate housing boom is officially over.
+According to the national news media, the real estate housing boom is officially over.
 To further confirm this, I spoke to a couple of real estate agents I know from other parts of the country who are feeling the same thing.
 For example, one agent in the southeast told me that she has a listing that has been sitting on the market for 12 days, and a friend in Texas said his listings went from getting 60-something offers to about 30.
 So today I’m taking a deep dive into the data and sharing where I think our market is heading.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**